SparrowLabsCo/s3-lambda-producer-pipeline/README.md

 ## Notes

-1. This blueprint will create a vpc as part of the deployment unless `vpc_id` is passsd as a variable to terraform commands.
+1. This blueprint will create a vpc as part of the deployment unless `vpc_id` is passed as a variable to terraform commands.

 ## Deployment Instructions